-- 1. Ensure the safety of all laundry personnel. - 2.
-Customize the data contained in the memory of the machine (configuration, formulas, and productivity/formula accumulator data).
+- 1. Make sure that all laundry personnel are safe. - 2.
+Change and make a check of the data contained in the memory of the machine (configuration, formulas, and formula accumulator data).

 1.1.1.
-Ensure Safety of All Laundry Personnel
+Make Sure That All Laundry Personnel are Safe

-Ensure that all personnel who will operate or maintain this machine read the safety manual before permitting them to access the machine.
-Ensure that all user manuals are available to the appropriate personnel and that all precautions explained in all applicable manuals are observed.
+Personnel who will use or do maintenance on this machine must read the safety manual first.
+Make all user manuals available to the correct personnel.
+Be sure that all personnel obey all precautions in the applicable manuals.

 1.1.2.
-Customize Data
+Change the Data